vmware-tanzu/cloud-suitability-analyzer/README.md

 # Latest Additions

 We have recently added call graph documentation for all `Go` code.
 See `Appendix A` in the [user manual](doc/CSA-UserManual.md).
 Also, you will find a table of package names and their descriptions.
 Call graphs were created by [go-calvis](https://github.com/ofabry/go-callvis).
 Instructions for using `go-callvis` are [here](https://github.com/ofabry/go-callvis).
 This is an excellent way to become more familiar with the code.
-From the `./go` simply enter `go-callvis csa.go` .
+From the `./csa-app` directory simply enter `go-callvis csa.go` .
 This will bring up an interactive code exploration tool.

 # Backlog/Feature requests